acormack93/tasklist/README.md

-# PhotoLib
+# TaskLib

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.

 ## General ToDos

-* Add server side filtering
+* Move all task storage in Redux Store
-* Refactor SCSS -> SASS
+* Improve styling on secondary pages
-* Create custom theme
+* General UI improvements, card shadnig for active and inactive cards

 ## Development server